 Buy, Sell, or Hold: Facebook

-The article Buy, Sell, or Hold: Facebook originally appeared on Fool.com.Eric Bleeker, CFA, has no position in any stocks mentioned.
-Fool contributor Evan Niu, CFA, has no position in any stocks mentioned.
-The Motley Fool recommends Facebook and Google.
-The Motley Fool owns shares of Facebook and Google.
+The article Buy, Sell, or Hold: Facebook originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Apple, Google, and LinkedIn.
+The Motley Fool owns shares of Apple, Facebook, Google, and LinkedIn and has options on Facebook.
+Motley Fool newsletter services recommend Apple, Facebook, Google, and LinkedIn.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.